MiRo1310/ioBroker.alexa-timer-vis/README.md

 ### **WORK IN PROGRESS**

+- #71 Name of Echo in data tree
 - #75 Percent from 0% to 100%
 - Breaking change: minimal supported node.js version is 16.x
 - Another String Variation #58